danvitoriano/danvitoriano/README.md

 - :rocket: I'm a Software Developer.
 - 🥇 Recently I was honored as a LinkedIn Creator accelerated by their program in Brazil, and listed as one of 50 developers to follow by Gama Academy tech school at 2022 and 2023.
-- 🔭 I’m currently working as a Teacher at FIAP University, based on Brazil.
+- 🔭 I’m currently working as a Teacher at Devs 40+ community, and producing the first event dedicated to LGBTQ+ professionals.
+- 💻 Formerly FIAP, ThoughtWorks, Pagbank and Oi companies.
+- ⚡️ I created the first React Conf Brasil and lead Frontin to more than 6 annual events.
 - 🌱 I was learning Data Science and Video Acessibility at ICMC Computer Science institute at USP São Carlos for a Master degree.
 - 👯 I love to collaborate on social projects where people can learn code in public.
-- 📖 You can have classes with me on FIAP or take part on my YouTube Podcast 'Devs 40+'.
+- 📖 You can have classes with me on Discord or take part on my YouTube Podcast 'Devs 40+'.
 - 💬 Ask me about anything related to web design and hypermidia interfaces.
 - 📫 How to reach me: Youtube, Instagram, Twitter, TikTok and Linkedin.
 My profile is @danvitoriano.
 - ⚡ Fun fact: I am a "Sarrada Voadora" front-end winner.